 Further treatment of chemosis may depend on the underlying cause of the chemosis.

-Recommended homeopathic Remedies for Conjunctival Chemosis
+Recommended homeopathic Remedies for Conjunctival Chemosis of eye

 The remedy Apis mellifica, in dilutions ranging from 5 to 9 CH, is also advised to cure chemosis.
 If the patient has large edema near the eyelids as well as significant tearing, the recommended treatment is Kalium iodatum.
 In addition, if tearing is substantial but does not cause any twitching, the patient can take Allium cepa 5 CH.